MKevinEvans/google_books_cli/README.md

 ## Application Design

 The majority of the application is comprised of many independent, or loosely dependent classes.
-These classes are then utilized in by the Session class, which itself is utilized in app.js.
+These classes are then utilized in the Session class, which itself is utilized in app.js.

 A point some might see as contentious is the coupling of the classes Http_request and Response_adaptor.
-While this coupling might be seen to violate the principle of separation of concerns, my argument for implementing it in such a way is that the adaptor is inherently tied to the request, and thus functionally acts as an extension to it.
+While this coupling might be seen as violating the principle of separation of concerns, my argument for implementing it in such a way is that the adaptor is inherently tied to the request, and thus functionally acts as an extension to it.
+I very much would welcome the input of other's oppinions.

 With the exception of classes using output (Session and Display_collection) all code was created through test-driven development.